Mass shootings in the United States: Public health

-A review article first published online in 2015 and then printed in January 2017 in the journal Trauma, Violence, & Abuse concluded that "mass shootings are associated with a variety of adverse psychological outcomes in survivors and members of affected communities" and that while "the psychological effects of mass shootings on indirectly exposed populations" is less well-understood, "there is evidence that such events lead to at least short-term increases in fears and declines in perceived safety."
+A review article first published online in 2015 and then printed in January 2017 in the journal Trauma, Violence, & Abuse concluded that "mass shootings are associated with a variety of adverse psychological outcomes in survivors and members of affected communities".
+It says that, while "the psychological effects of mass shootings on indirectly exposed populations" is less well-understood, "there is evidence that such events lead to at least short-term increases in fears and declines in perceived safety."
 Identified risk factors for adverse psychological outcomes have included, among others, demographics, greater proximity to the attack, acquaintance with victims, and less access to psychosocial resources.

+With the aftermath of the shooting being psychological, hospitals should acquire programs or help facilities for their patients.
+The most vulnerable patients are children and young adults due to the fact that their brains aren't fully developed.
+The likelihood of them developing PTSD, depression, anxiety, suicidal thoughts, and more, are extraordinarily high.
+Studies show that 12.4% of mass shooting patients were diagnosed with some form of mental illness, most common being PTSD.
+Men show lower rates of developing PTSD unlike women who show higher rates.
+Men and women who fit the criteria for PTSD also showed that they gained depression.

 Deadliest mass shootings since 1949

 The following mass shootings are the deadliest to have occurred in modern U.S. history.
 Only incidents with ten or more fatalities by gunshots, excluding those of the perpetrators, are included.
 This list starts in 1949, the year in which Howard Unruh committed his shooting, which was the first in modern U.S. history to incur ten or more fatalities.